The Career Management Center

 Your career management team includes coaches with industry specialties, programming staff who help you manage complex search techniques, and other specialists who help you identify options you may never have considered.
 You can attend interview workshops, resume coaching sessions, mock interviews, and industry panels.
 These events build on your Business Communications Courses and ensure you'll be prepared for the interview process.

 Fuqua's professional career coaches help you find the career opportunities that fit your interests and skills.
-They meet with you one-on-one by appointment, either in person or via online communication channels such as Skype, and you can also attend walk-up hours between classes to chat informally.
+They meet with you one-on-one by appointment, either in person or via online video-conference, and you can also attend walk-up hours between classes to chat informally.

 Additionally, alumni volunteers of Fuqua’s MBA and MMS programs work with MMS students one-on-one through our Career Advisor for MMS (CAM) program.
 These alumni share firsthand experiences, help you sharpen your resume and cover letter, and build your interviewing skills through mock interviews.
 You may request to work with alumni based on your chosen industry, adding another dimension of personalization.

 We engage you in the job search process from orientation through graduation, with training and workshops that build on your Business Communications courses.
 Offerings are customized to meet your class’s needs and include: